fluttercandies/flutter_wechat_assets_picker/example/README.md

-# Wechat assets picker example
+# WeChat Assets Picker example

-This is an example for wechat assets picker.
+This is an example for the `wechat_assets_picker` package.